Current Estimates of State Budget

-The table below shows the current estimates for the current biennium for general fund revenue, spending, reserves and budgetary balance as of the October 2020 5th Special Legislative Session.
+The table below shows the current estimates for the current biennium for general fund revenue, spending, reserves and budgetary balance as of the November 2021 Forecast.
 For additional detail, go to the current operating budget page.

 Other state funds are less flexible.
 For example, certain revenues such as gasoline taxes or hunting license fees are deposited into funds that can only be spent for the specific purposes established in the state constitution or in state statutes.
 In budget terms, these are referred to as dedicated funds.
 For additional information on non-general fund revenue and spending, go to the consolidated fund statement on the current operating budget page.

 The Biennial Budget Cycle